Research paper mill: Examples

-In early 2022, Times Higher Education and the Science Magazine News department covered a report exposing a Russian paper mill companyInternational Publisher Ltd. The report identified hundreds of published academic papers where positions for authorship had been sold through a Russian website allowing researchers to pay for academic prestige without requiring legitimate research contributions.
+In early 2022, Times Higher Education and the Science Magazine News department covered a report exposing a Russian paper mill company International Publisher Ltd. The report identified hundreds of published academic papers where positions for authorship had been sold through a Russian website allowing researchers to pay for academic prestige without requiring legitimate research contributions.
 During the three-year period analyzed, 419 articles were identified that were matched to manuscripts later published in many different academic journals, with a significant bias towards publications in predatory journals.
 While the paper mill targeted various journals, almost 100 papers were published in International Journal of Emerging Technologies in Learning (Kassel University Press) alone, seemingly coordinated through the involvement of journal editors hosting Special Issues with space for coauthors auctioned off for anywhere from $180–5000 USD.
 In a separate network, guest editors and salaried academic editors for MDPI were found to coordinate sale of authorship across four different MDPI journals, totalling over 20 papers (picture, right).
 Beyond collusion between editors and International Publisher Ltd., many legitimate research papers also sold authorship unknown to the journal editors, and were ultimately accepted in journals published by Elsevier, Oxford University Press, Springer Nature, Taylor & Francis, Wolters Kluwer, and Wiley-Blackwell.
 As of April 6, 2022, many of these publishers have opened an investigation into the matter.

+In May 2024, the Wall Street Journal published a report on fake studies that affected New Jersey publisher Wiley.
+More than 11,300 papers were retracted, and 19 journals were reportedly closed.
+The problematic papers were linked to Hindawi, an Egyptian publisher of about 250 scientific journals that Wiley acquired in 2021.
+The article detailed how the research paper mill fraud worked, and highlighted individual efforts to identify and prevent future fraud.
+The article also warned that artificial intelligence was going to make fraud more difficult to detect.

+By analysing duplicated images, Richardson et al hypothesize that paper mills may have used a large bank of images for mass publications and may have collaborated with editors in targeted journals such as PLOS ONE and Hindawi for expedited publications.
+Paper mills can switch journals quickly if a partner journals get deindexed from literature aggregators.
+The researchers cited "Academic Research and Development Association" (ARDA), based in Chennai, India, as an example of such a paper mill.